NikkaLuna/kafka-delta-streaming-pipeline/README.md

 **Goal:** Build a robust AI-enabled ETL pipeline with Confluent Kafka, Azure Databricks, Delta Lake, and MLflow.
 This project follows data engineering best practices with a focus on performance, modularity, and cost-aware architecture.

+For more detailed information about the project, please visit the [project website](https://kafka-delta-pipeline.andreahayes-dev.com/).

+For a video walkthrough, please visit the [video walkthrough](https://kafka-delta-pipeline.andreahayes-dev.com/).

 ## End-to-End Flow